ldynia/archcolider/4.ADRs/2000 Feedback System.md

 ## Context

-A user would kike to read or write a review for a meal that he has order.
+A user would like to read or write a review for a meal that he has ordered.
 Business would like to obtaing feedbacks on its service in order to imporove it.

-Three diffrent feedback methods:
+Two diffrent feedback methods:
 - surveys (ocasional questionaries about general aspects of the app/service)
 - feedback (is an opinion about an order or app/service)

 ## Decision

-We'll create a feedback system that will allow users to provide feedback about orders and service.
+We'll create a simple in app feedback system that will allow users to provide feedback about orders and service.
-We'll incorporate feedback system with 3rd parties who specilize in feedback aquisitions such survey monkey, google surveys, etc..
+System will allow user to include pictures and text in feedback.
-We'll allo user to make pictures of picked meal and allow them to write a review.
+We'll incorporate survey into feedback in order to take adventages of 3rd parties services which specilize in feedback aquisitions such survey monkey, google surveys, etc..

 ## Consequences

-**Positive:** Reviews will encurage users to compose own menus, base on recomendations.
-Incorporating 3rd parties for feedback aquisitoin would offload neccessery work to specilized companies and focus food pharmacy on core values of the business.
+**Positive:** Reviews will encurage users to compose own menus.
+Delegating surveys to 3rd parties services would allow food pharmacy to focus on improvment of core business.

-**Negative**: Content can be voulgar.
+**Negative**: Because, content can be voulgar, admin would have to moderate reviews.

-**Neutral:** System will have to store images, therfore increasen costs of businesss operations.
+**Neutral:** System will have to store images, therfore increasing costs of businesss operations.